PoisotLab/ms_metaweb_transfer/coverletter.md

 On behalf of my co-authors, I am pleased to submit our manuscript entitled “Food web reconstruction through phylogenetic transfer of low-rank network representation” for consideration as a Research Article in Methods in Ecology and Evolution.
-Prior to submission, we discussed this manuscript with Dr.
+Prior to submission, we discussed this manuscript with Prof.
 Nicolas Lecomte, who agreed to handle it.
 We originally submitted this manuscript to Ecology Letters, where after a round of review, the changes made in response to the reviewers brought us over the size limit.
 We have attached